arhat-dev/dukkha/docs/README.md

 ### `diff` yaml files with reasoning

 - `diff [file-source] <file-original> <file-updated>`
+  - (optional) file-source is the yaml file using rendering suffix
+  - (required) file-original is the old yaml file
+  - (required) file-updated is the new yaml file

 __NOTICE:__ This command is still a work in progress to showcase potential rendering suffix usage, and doesn't produce useful output.